robertwenink/xyz/content/_index.md

 <div id="fronttext">
 My name is Robert Wenink.
 I specialise in the fusion between the fields of Computer Science and Maritime Engineering, possessing a master's degree in both.

-In 2022, I started freelancing using a most self-explanatory company name:
+<span style="white-space:nowrap;">In 2022, I started freelancing</span> using a most self-explanatory company name:
 </br>

 <div id="centered_company">